 That being said, I have ridden one safely alone when he was kept by himself and had pairs of horses that separated easily from one another.
 Your facility space, your income, and your horse’s personality will also affect your choices.
 If you are hesitant to buy or adopt a permanent companion, you might consider home horse-keeping with a friend or temporarily fostering a horse from a rescue.

 4. Do you have a team of trusted professionals to assist you in your backyard horse-keeping efforts?

 Backyard horse-owners are known for being “do-it-yourself-ers”.
 Even so, not everyone grows their own hay or trims their own horse’s hooves.
 Most aren’t veterinarians with DVM’s.
 Many still need the input of riding instructors or horse trainers to improve their riding.

 Make sure you have a team of professionals in place to help you.
-Find out if they will travel to your property (or are accessible by horse trailer if you have a truck to haul one).
+Find out if they will travel to your property (or are accessible by horse trailer if you have a truck to haul one.
+In many cases, you can rent a trailer).
 And if you ever need to leave home on vacation or in an emergency, it helps to know trusted farm/pet sitters that can safely care for all your critters when you are away.